pelya/dpmaster-udp-hole-punching/readme.txt

 10) VERSION HISTORY:

+    - version 2.1-devel:
+        A gametype value can now be any string, not just a number

     - version 2.0:
         Gametype filter support in the server list queries (see techinfo.txt) New option "--game-policy" to filter games (see GAME POLICY above)